 Little Elm ISD Goals Program

 GOALS is an accelerated high school program that offers a blend of face-to-face and online curriculum.
 You may access the application online from this website.
-Applications are currently being accepted for the 2020-2021 school year.
+Applications are currently being accepted for the 2022-2023 school year.
 Some students have circumstances which prevent them from being successful in a traditional school setting.
 GOALS provides students with an opportunity to succeed in a non-traditional school setting.
-GOALS offers a positive option to the larger secondary school setting, allowing students to work at an accelerated pace on individualized curriculum to achieve a high school diploma and to prepare for their next step in life.
+GOALS offers a positive option to the larger secondary school setting, allowing students to work at an accelerated pace on an individualized curriculum to achieve a high school diploma and prepare for their next step in life.

 WHO IS ELIGIBLE FOR THIS PROGRAM?

 Any learner who has not completed the school year of their twenty-first birthday may be accepted to GOALS if they meet the state criteria for students at risk of dropping out of school.